 The EvoMUSART Index gathers the information on all EvoMUSART papers since 2003.
 The idea is to bring together all the publications in a handy web page that allows the visitors to navigate through all papers, best papers, authors, keywords, and years of the conference while providing quick access to Springer’s web page links.
 Feel free to explore, search and bookmark this web page.

 Accepted papers will be presented orally or as posters at the event and included in the evo* proceedings, published by Springer Nature in a dedicated volume of the Lecture Notes in Computer Science series.
 Submissions will be rigorously reviewed for scientific and artistic merit.
 Submitters are strongly encouraged to provide in all papers a link for download of media demonstrating their results, whether music, images, video, or other media types.
 The reviewing process will be double-blind, so please omit information about the authors in the submitted paper and anonymise links for double-blind review.
 Submissions must be at most 16 A4 pages long, in Springer LNCS format.

 Submission link: https://easychair.org/conferences/?conf=evo2022

-The authors of accepted papers will have to improve their papers based on the reviewers’ comments and will be asked to send a camera-ready version of their manuscripts (deadline TBD).
-At least one author of each accepted work has to register for the conference no later than (date TBD), attend the conference and present the work.
+The authors of accepted papers will have to improve their papers based on the reviewers’ comments and will be asked to send a camera-ready version of their manuscripts (notifications will be sent on 26 January, 2022 and the camera-ready deadline will be on 9 February, 2022).
+At least one author of each accepted work has to register for the conference no later than 7 March 2022, attend the conference and present the work.
 The acceptance rate at EvoMUSART 2021 was 36% for papers accepted for long talks and 11% for short talks.

 Mauro Annunziato, ENEA, Italy